libplctag/libplctag/README.md

 * autotools and other things that help portability.
 * 64-bit Windows.
 * other versions of Windows.
-* language wrappers like Python, Ruby, Java, VB, C++ etc.
+* more language wrappers like Python, Ruby, VB, C++ etc.
 * help making parts of the library optional.
-* make sure the code compiles in C and C++.
+* make sure the code compiles in both C and C++.

 Portability